Top 10 Tax and Accounting Tips That Can Help Your Business

 Happy New Year!
 January is a time for Fresh Starts.
 For your business, it’s also a time to reflect on how the year went.
 And as Accountants, its now the beginning of the time when we start reaching out to our clients to remind them of what we’ll be needing in order to prepare their corporate tax returns.

 Holidays, Presents, Parties, etc. – How to prevent Financial Overindulging during the holiday season.

-Are you someone who plans out their holiday spending in November?
+re you someone who plans out their holiday spending in November?
 Maybe even has all of their holiday shopping completed by December 1st?
 If so, I’m jealous.
 Every year, I have the best intentions, and some years are better than others, but for the most part, I’m a 50/50 person when it comes to planning my holiday spending.
-50% of the time I’m on budget and on track to complete my shopping before December 15th and the other 50% of the time, I’m overbudget, didn’t stick to what I planned to buy or left it too late and am now scrambling to find the perfect gift.
-Which means that January, when the credit card bills come in, there is pain, but maybe not as much pain as there could have been.